 There is a range of interactive and static exhibits here and the museum sits on The Quays, another iconic area of Manchester.

 8.)
 The Manchester Museum

-The Manchester Museum is a great stop particularly for those visiting the city as a family as the attractions here are suitable to travellers of all ages.
-Young visitors will love the installations here, some of which includes dinosaur skeletons and Egyptian mummies.
+The Manchester Museum is a great stop particularly for those visiting the city as a family as the attractions here are suitable for all visitors to the city.

 9.)
 Manchester City Stadium Tour

 Manchester’s other football team is Manchester City, and you can tour their stadium and club and learn all about their history.
 Tours will take you behind the scenes and you will even get the chance to see areas such as the player’s dressing rooms.

 Again, this is another one for the football fans out there so if you’re not into football, you don’t have to do this one.